File Detection Test March 2013

 |False Alarm Test included|

-Each test system is running on Microsoft Windows 7 64-Bit including a respective security product, which was last updated on the 1st of March 2012.
-The malware sets were frozen on the 16th February 2012.
+Each test system is running on Microsoft Windows 7 64-Bit including a respective security product, which was last updated on the 28th February 2013.
+The malware sets were frozen on the 22th February 2013.
 Most products run with highest settings by default.
-Certain products switch to highest settings automatically when malware is found.
+Certain products switch to highest settings automatically when malware is found (e.g. Avast, Symantec, Trend Micro, etc.).
 This makes it impossible to test against various malware with real “default” settings.
 In order to get comparable results we set the few remaining products to highest settings or leave them to lower settings – in accordance with the respective vendors.
-We kindly ask vendors to provide stronger settings by default, i.e. set their default settings to highest levels of detection, esp. for scheduled scans or scans initiated by the user.
-This is usually already the case for on-access scans and/or on-execution scans.
-We allow the remaining vendors (which do not use highest settings in on-demand scans) to choose to be tested with higher setting as they e.g. use in on-access/on-execution higher settings by default.
-So the results of the file detection test are closer to the usage in the field.
-We ask vendors to remove paranoid settings inside the user interface which are too high to be ever of any benefit for common users.
-Below are some notes about the settings used (scan all files, scan archives, etc. is being enabled), e.g.:
+We kindly ask vendors to provide strong settings by default, i.e. set their default settings to highest levels of detection (e.g. AVIRA, Kaspersky, etc.), esp. for scheduled scans or scans initiated by the user.
+This is usually already the case for on-access scans and/or on-execution scans (e.g. ESET and Kaspersky use higher heuristic settings when files are executed).
+We allow the few remaining vendors (which do not use highest settings in on-demand scans) to choose to be tested with higher setting as they e.g. use in on-access/on-execution higher settings by default, so the results of the file detection test are closer to the usage in the field (as on-access the settings are higher).
+We ask vendors to remove paranoid settings inside the user interface which are too high to be ever of any benefit for common users (e.g. AVG, F-Secure, Sophos, etc.).
+Below are some notes about the settings used (scan all files, scan archives, scan for PUA, scan with cloud, etc. is always being enabled):

-F-Secure, Sophos: asked to get tested and awarded based on their default settings (i.e. without using their advanced heuristics / suspicious detections setting).
+AVG, F-Secure, Sophos: asked to get tested and awarded based on their default settings (i.e. without using their advanced heuristics / suspicious detections / thorough scan setting).

 On each test system the malware set is scanned.
 The detections made by the security product are noted and analysed.
 Although no samples were executed during this test, we considered cases where malware would be recognized on-access, but not on-demand.
 The test is thus called File Detection Test (as opposed to the earlier On-Demand Tests), as on-access scanning is taken into consideration.